 To account for correlated dependency, the model assumes that all within-study effects are equally correlated, thus that Coveij, ehj=ρsijshj for effect sizes i≠h within study j.
 As the correlation ρ among within-study effect sizes is usually unknown, it the often imputed and assumed to be constant across studies.
 However, when studies included multiple treatment groups compared to the same control group, the covariance between within-study effects can be asymptotically approximated.
-We used this approach when estimating the variance-covariances for the three studies with multiple treatment groups.
+We used this approach, when estimating the variance-covariances for the three studies with multiple treatment groups.
 We thereby used a mixture of empirically known and unknown covariance estimates.

 Subgroup analysis and investigation of heterogeneity